arielkewladret/instanews/README.md

 To view please open on any browser using index.html

-> Info: This a one page mobile first responsive site featuring New York Times News Articles top stories upon user selection.
+> Info: This a one page mobile first responsive site featuring the 'New York Times' news articles top stories upon user selection.

 Modalities implemented to create this site: